Pigguels/Cabin/README.md

-#Devoloped by Harley Bekker
+Developed by Harley Bekker.
-#For use in/on personal and commercial projects
+For use in/on personal and commercial projects.
-#Permision is needed to use Cabin in projects that are not affiliated with or by Harley Bekker
+Permision is needed to use Cabin in projects that are not affiliated with or by Harley Bekker.

-#External libraries/code used:
+# External libraries/code used:
 - glad
 - GLFW
 - stb_image

 Cabin Engine

+TO DO: write up this read me haha